 Due to the natural heterogeneity of the geologic and hydrogeologic conditions underlying the FCPP, background constituent concentrations are expected to be spatially heterogeneous (varying) across the site.
 The site is also expected to exhibit both spatial and temporal heterogeneity attributable to local climatic regimes, potential leakage from Morgan Lake, and potential operational activity at the site.
-The groundwater monitoring well networks, respective to sampling coverage and frequency, appear to adequately evaluate this spatial and temporal heterogeneity, pending further review.
+The groundwater monitoring well networks, respective to sampling coverage and frequency, are assumed to adequately evaluate this spatial and temporal heterogeneity, pending further review or until proven otherwise.

 The adequacy of designated background monitoring wells will be assessed using groundwater elevation data, boron data, total dissolved solids (TDS) data, a working understanding of the spatial heterogeneity of geochemistry underlying the FCPP, and statistical characteristics of constituents of concern.
+If achieving adequate and representative background is not possible, alternative statistical comparisons are available for evaluating CCR compliance (i.e., intrawell comparisons) (see Section 3.0).

-Historical groundwater chemistry data will be consulted during this evaluation but data preceding December 2011 will not be relied upon due to noted "matrix interference issues associated with saline waters" in samples analyzed prior to this date (APS, 2013).
+Historical groundwater chemistry data will be consulted during this evaluation, but data preceding December 2011 will not be relied upon due to noted "matrix interference issues associated with saline waters" in samples analyzed prior to this date (APS, 2013).

-2.0 EXPLORATORY DATA ANALYSIS
+2 EXPLORATORY DATA ANALYSIS

 Exploratory Data Analysis (EDA) is a diagnostic data evaluation step to assess the groundwater monitoring system's ability to collect the right quantity, quality, and type of data to adequately perform the statistical analyses set forth in 40 CFR §257.93.
-EDA occurs iteratively throughout the various sample acquisition stages and subsequent data evaluations.
-Two phases of EDA will occur within the scope of this SDAWP.
-Phase I EDA will occur after completing the first four rounds of sampling and will serve as a data screening step used to inform the data collection process.
-The second EDA phase will occur after the first eight rounds of sampling are complete and will continue throughout the monitoring program.
-Phase II EDA will service two objectives: 1) ensure the correct statistical method will be selected for determining background concentrations and performing statistical comparisons and 2) evaluate if the data meet the statistical inferences and criteria required to establish background threshold levels and perform statistical comparisons.
+EDA occurs iteratively throughout the various sample acquisition stages and subsequent data evaluations and services two objectives: 1) ensure the correct statistical method will be selected for determining background concentrations and performing statistical comparisons and 2) evaluate if the data meet the statistical inferences and criteria required to establish background threshold levels and perform statistical comparisons.

-In general, the statistical inferences and criteria to complete groundwater monitoring under the CCR Rule include:
+In general, the statistical inferences and criteria to complete statistical evaluations under the CCR Rule (§257.23) include:

-- the sampled data have no trend (i.e. are statistically stationary); - the sampled data are statistically independent of each other; - the sampled data are representative of a single statistical population; and - the sampled data follow a discernable distribution.
+- the sampled data have no spatial or temporal trend (i.e., are statistically stationary); - the sampled data are statistically independent of each other; - the sampled data are representative of a single statistical population; and - the sampled data follow a discernable distribution.

-The following subsections detail methods to determine if the data meet these assumptions.
+This Section details methods to determine if the data meet these assumptions.
 If these assumptions are not met, then data transformations will be explored, including detrending, data domaining, and data normalization.
 In cases where data transformations are ineffective, nonparametric statistics will be considered.

-2.1 Data Evaluation Objectives
+2.1 DATA EVALUATION OBJECTIVES